livepeer/leaderboard-serverless/README.md

 ## API

-#### `GET /api/aggregated_stats?orchestrator=<orchAddr>&region=<Airport_code>&since=<timestamp>`
+#### `GET /api/aggregated_stats?orchestrator=<orchAddr>&region=<region_code>&since=<timestamp>`

-- If `orchestrator` is not provided the response will include aggregated scores for all orchestrators
+- The orchestrator to get aggregated stats for.
+If `orchestrator` is not provided the response will include aggregated scores for all orchestrators

-- If `region` is not provided all regions will be returned in the response.
+- The region to get aggregated stats for.
+If `region` is not provided all regions will be returned in the response.
 "GLOBAL" would be included as well which would be the average of the regions.
+Region must be one of `"FRA", "MDW", "SIN"`.

-- If `since` is not provided we will default to something sensible, for example 24h.
+- The timestamp to evaluate the query from.
+If `since` is not provided it will return the results fore the last 24 hours.

 **example response**